I just love a recipe with an intriguing name, and sometimes just the name alone will cause me to make it.

 - Garnishes: Slivered toasted almonds, cilantro (optional)

 - Spray the inside of the crock of a 5-quart slow cooker with nonstick spray.
-Add tomatoes, onion, apple, chiles, raisins, curry powder, tapioca, garlic, ginger and chicken.
+Add tomatoes and their juice, onion, apple, chiles, raisins, curry powder, tapioca, garlic, ginger and chicken.
 Stir to combine and coat all chicken pieces well.

 - Cover and cook on LOW about 3 ½-4 hours, until the chicken is cooked through.

 - Serve over cooked rice, in a bowl.
 Sprinkle a few slivered almonds over the top of each serving, if you like, and chopped cilantro if you are a fan.
 (We are!)

 Garnishes: Other interesting garnishes or go-alongs: Diced mango, shredded coconut, sliced banana.